freetronics/ESP1SH/README.md

 Freetronics ESP8266 / ESP-01 (WiFi) Breakout Shield
 ===================================================
-Copyright 2014 Freetronics Pty Ltd
+Copyright 2014-2017 Freetronics Pty Ltd www.freetronics.com
-Freetronics site:  www.freetronics.com
-Freetronics email: info@freetronics.com

 A shield for the Arduino and other microcontroller boards based on the same header format, such as the Freetronics Eleven.
 Includes a header